-The Indiana Department Environmental Management (IDEM) has selected the Lower East Fork White River Watershed Characterization Monitoring Sampling Area (see Figure 1, Table 1) for a watershed characterization project.
+The Indiana Department Environmental Management (IDEM) has selected the Laughery Creek Watershed Characterization Monitoring Sampling Area (10-digit HUC 0509020305) (see Figure 1, Table 1) for a watershed characterization project.
 Sample sites were chosen using a modified geometric site selection process as well as targeted site selection in order to get the necessary spatial representation of the entire study area.
 Sites within this watershed were selected based on a geometric progression of drainage areas starting with the area at the mouth of the main stem stream and working upstream through the tributaries to the headwaters.
 Monitoring sites were then located to the nearest bridge.
+Three sites were rejected during recon due to best professional judgement of having the potential to go dry (no water present at time of sampling) at some point during the field season.

 A more complete description of the Modified Geometric Design Steps for Watershed Characterization Studies selection process is included as Attachment 1.
-Sample sites were also chosen at the nearest bridge to the pour point (the lowest point in the basin through which all water flows) of each 12 digit HUC in the watershed, or chosen to characterize sources for TMDL development.
+Sample sites were also chosen at the nearest bridge to the pour point (the lowest point in the basin through which all water flows) of each 12-digit HUC in the watershed, or chosen to characterize sources for TMDL development.